TERRA TELECOMMUNICATIONS CORP.

 On 16 May 2014, the 11th Circuit affirmed the DOJ's expansive view of a "foreign official" under the FCPA, upholding Joel Esquenazi and Carlos Rodriguez's convictions, and keeping intact the longest prison sentence ever imposed in an FCPA case.
 A unanimous three-judge panel defined "instrumentality" as "an entity controlled by the government of a foreign country that performs a function the controlling government treats as its own."

 On 14 August 2014, Mr. Esquenazi and Mr. Rodriguez petitioned the U.S. Supreme Court to review their convictions on FCPA-related charges and to determine whether "an entity controlled by the government of a foreign country that performs a function the controlling government treats as its own” (1) fails to satisfy the constitutional requirement of adequate notice of what specific conduct violates the FCPA, and (2) is erroneously derived from commentary to an unrelated treaty [the OECD anti-bribery convention] that postdates the FCPA’s enactment."
+The writ of certiorari was denied on 8 October 2014.

 The DOJ's investigation and proceedings against other companies and individuals involved in the scheme is ongoing.